jeremybarbet/react-native-modalize/docs/PROPS.md

 ### `customRenderer`

-A custom React node that will inherit of the onScroll/gesture events
+An animated custom React node that will inherit of the onScroll/gesture events

+!> You must pass an animated component, either by doing e.g. `<Animated.View ...>` or `const AnimatedCustomComponent = Animated.createAnimatedComponent(CustomComponent);`.

 | Type     | Required |
 | -------- | -------- |